Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 ```
 # After the reboot is finished, ssh in to your VM and install the right version kernel folder.
 # This step requires a reboot.
 Afterwards, please wait about 5-10 minutes to reconnect to the VM
-cd CgpuOnboardingPackage
+cd cgpu-onboarding-package
 bash step-1-install-kernel.sh

-# After rebooting, reconnect to the VM and install GPU-Driver in CgpuOnboardingPackage folder.
+# After rebooting, reconnect to the VM and install GPU-Driver in cgpu-onboarding-package folder.
 # This step requires a reboot.
 Afterwards, please wait about 5-10 minutes to reconnect to the VM
-cd CgpuOnboardingPackage
+cd cgpu-onboarding-package
 bash step-2-install-gpu-driver.sh

 # After reboot, reconnect to the VM and validate if the confidential compute mode is on.